FC Dallas vs Seattle Sounders: Preview, game notes, lineup predictions and how to watch

 Availability Report

-Out: Tarik Scott (ACL/MCL - season-ending injury), Geovane Jesus (right knee), Alan Velasco (knee)
+Out: Tarik Scott (ACL/MCL - season-ending injury), Geovane Jesus (right knee), Alan Velasco (knee), Nolan Norris (rest)

 On Loan: Colin Smith, Isaiah Parker